-Reducing the salt in your food is a big part of any heart-healthy diet.
 Eating a lot of salt can contribute to high blood pressure, which is a major risk factor for cardiovascular disease.
 The American Heart Association recommends no more than a teaspoon of salt a day for an adult.
 That may sound alarmingly small, but there are actually many painless—even delicious—ways to reduce your sodium intake.

 Reduce canned or processed foods.
 Much of the salt you eat comes from canned or processed foods like soups or frozen dinners—even poultry or other meats often have salt added during processing.
 Eating fresh foods, looking for unsalted meats, and making your own soups or stews can dramatically reduce your sodium intake.

-Cook at home, using spices for flavor.
+Use spices for flavor.
 Cooking for yourself enables you to have more control over your salt intake.
 Make use of the many delicious alternatives to salt.
 Try fresh herbs like basil, thyme, or chives.
 In the dried spices aisle, you can find alternatives such as allspice, bay leaves, or cumin to flavor your meal without sodium.

 Substitute reduced sodium versions, or salt substitutes.
 Choose your condiments and packaged foods carefully, looking for foods labeled sodium free, low sodium, or unsalted.
 Better yet, use fresh ingredients and cook without salt.